Arizona Sunrise Photography Tips

 Fiery desert sunrise skies in Scottsdale

-A fiery sunrise in North Scottsdale.
+A fiery sunrise sky in North Scottsdale.

 Cactus silhouette at sunrise in the AZ Desert